Programmatic Innovations that Accord with the Retention of Women in STEM Careers: Results

-Since 2013, the first-year colloquium (PHYS 190) was required for the physics major, and it was strongly recommended to all incoming students who were interested in physics and/or engineering.
-The enrollment for the course increased for every pre-pandemic year.
-In Figure \ref{fig:Figure6}, the retention percentages by gender are displayed for original enrollees who persisted until graduation.
-In the cases of 2018 and 2019, those declared majors (Juniors and Seniors) were persistent in upper-level coursework.
+Since 2013, a first-year colloquium was required for the physics degree, and it was strongly recommended by pre-admission advising to all incoming students who were interested in physics and/or engineering.
+The enrollment for the course increased steadily for every pre-pandemic year, from 19 in 2013 to 36 in 2019.
+Figure \ref{fig:Figure6} presents the retention percentages by gender for original enrollees who persisted until graduation.
+Due to the frequency of course offering and higher enrollments, retention percentages are provided for each year during the study.
+The asterisk for 2019 indicates those who had not officially graduated before the completion of the study, so their retention was measured prematurely (at the end of the third year).
+Since it is in the third year that upper-level coursework begins, it is held with more certainty that a student would be retained.
 With the exception of a single year (2015), women were retained within the physics major at a higher percentage than men.
-Two of the women not included in 2015 remained within the department, majoring in math.
-When permitting these additions, the retention rate increases above 50\% in that year ($ {\frac{2}{7}} \rightarrow \frac{4}{7}$), and above the percentage of men.
-Therefore, women were retained in the major at a higher percentage than men for all years since the colloquium began.
+Therefore, during the time period of the study, women were retained in the physics major at a higher average percentage than men.

 Even though the first-year colloquium continues, more recent numbers are not given here for two reasons.
-In Figure \ref{fig:Figure6}, 2019 is the last year that majors can confidently be reported as matriculating through the major (current Juniors).
-Beyond that (2020 and 2021), students declaration and matriculation remain less certain.
+In Figure \ref{fig:Figure6}, 2019 is the last year that majors can confidently be reported as matriculating through the major, since a student's first- and second-year remain less certain.
 Second, since the course maintains a high relational component, pandemic effects are unclear for both institutional and colloquium enrollments.